mschmulen/donorschoose-app/resources/privacyPolicy.md

 ## Privacy Policy

+Your *Privacy Matters* you give because you want to dedicate resources to improving the lives of Teachers and Students the same reason that [I](https://github.com/mschmulen) dedicated my resources to make it easier for you to find Projects, Schools and Teachers that you want to support.
+While many 3rd party usage and crash analytic services have value to contributing to your mobile experience and objectives at this time the "Donors Choose Project Finder iOS Application" does not integrate with any 3rd party services.
+You can always verify the providence and source code by visiting the source repository [mschmulen/donorschoose-app](https://github.com/mschmulen/donorschoose-app).

-Jumptack built the Donors Choose Project Finder app as an Open Source app.
-This SERVICE is provided by Jumptack at no cost and is intended for use as is.
+JumptackLLC built the Donors Choose Project Finder app as an Open Source app.
+This App is provided by JumptackLLC at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.

-If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that we collect is used for providing and improving the Service.
-We will not use or share your information with anyone except as described in this Privacy Policy.
+If you choose to use our Service, then you agree to the collection and use of information in relation to our service provider [DonorsChoose.org](https://www.donorschoose.org/privacy-policy).
+We collect no additional Personal Information.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Donors Choose Project Finder unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at [Donors Choose Project Finder App](https://itunes.apple.com/us/app/donors-choose-project-finder/id1074056163?mt=8) unless otherwise defined in this Privacy Policy.

 **Information Collection and Use**

 For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information.
-The information that we request will be retained by us and used as described in this privacy policy.
+The information that we request will not be retained by us or our servers.

 The app does use third party services that may collect information used to identify you.